Ayushi20016/Assignment-2/README.md

 If the wrong action is chosen at the wrong time, the pet's condition worsens, making the game more challenging and realistic.

 The aim is to keep your pet healthy, happy, and alive for as long as possible.
-How it works
+# How the game works:
- the user has to choose one of the options to win
+ the user has to choose one of the options to win-

-⚠️ Wrong choices decrease pet’s stats
+⚠️ Wrong choices decrease pet’s stats and if your poinnts comes to zero the game ends and user loses

-🔄 Loop-based continuous gameplay
+🔄 Loop-based continuous gameplay till score is 100(win) or 0(lose)

 😶‍🌫️ Pet shows random reactions & conditions

 🧠 Game Logic (How It Works)
 1. Pet Stats